thecarp/dactyl-keyboard/doc/options-main.md

 ## Parameter <a id="secondaries">`secondaries`</a>

 A map where each item provides a name for a position in space.
-Such positions exist in relation to other named features of the keyboard and can themselves be used as anchors, most typically as supplementary targets for `tweaks` (see below).
+Such positions exist in relation to other named features of the keyboard and their names can in turn be used as anchors, most typically as supplementary targets for `tweaks` (see below).
+The concept of anchoring is explained [here](options-anchoring.md), along with the parameters available in this section.

 An example: